 NOTE This page has been reworked to display on small screens e.g. mobile telephones.
 If you find the text too wide to read easily, try dragging the edge of your web browser towards the middle of your screen.
 The width of the text will narrow and make it easier to view.

 I have had a number of inquiries in relation to researching soldier settlement.
-The following observations are based upon my experiences through researching the information on this web site.
+The following observations are based upon my experiences through undertaking Australian records research to gather the Soldier Settlement information on this web site.

 Soldier Settlement was a collaboration between the Commonwealth and State governments.
 All State governments kept paper-based records, which can be accessed through your various State Archives.
 I believe that all States also had an Agricultural Bank of some sort which advanced development monies to settlers.
 All of these departments kept paper-based records.
 Records are often duplicated in different departments.